yakazimir/kyler-website/content/post/understanding_lisp.md

             (VP (VBN represented)
               (PP (IN as)
                 (NP (DT an) (NN s-expression))))))))))
 ```

 Given our definition of s-expressions so far, however, this notation
 only permits us to construct more complex structure from atomic
-symbols, or what we might refer to as the \emph{data} in our
+symbols, or what we might refer to as the *data* in our
 language.
 McCarthy therefore adds the following three additional
 ingredients: